Amid68/Fake-News-Detection/baseline/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection/Traditional_Machine_Learning_Baselines_for_Fake_News_Detection.md

+For natural language processing, I use NLTK because:
+- It provides essential text processing tools like tokenization and lemmatization
+- It includes comprehensive stopword lists for multiple languages
+- These components are crucial for preparing text data for traditional ML models

 ## 2. Set Random Seeds for Reproducibility

-Setting random seeds ensures that our experiments are reproducible.
+Setting random seeds ensures that our experiments are reproducible, which is essential for scientific rigor and comparison with other models:

 ```python